2017 East Ayrshire Council election

 Elections to East Ayrshire Council took place on 4 May 2017 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 For the second consecutive election, the Scottish National Party (SNP) were returned as the largest party with 14 seats but remained shy of an overall majority.
 Labour lost further ground but were again returned as the second-largest party with nine seats.
 The Conservatives made several gains to return six councillors while The Rubbish Party – standing in their first election – won their first seat.
 Two independent candidates were also elected.

 The SNP took over control of the council as a minority administration having previously run the council in coalition with the Conservatives following the previous election in 2012.